 Bike to School Week Champions generally tailor activities and celebrations to the strengths and interests of their school community.
 These are just a few possible activity types and suggestions to get you started, feel free to mix and match or get creative and come up with something unique!
-Please note that some of the suggested activities may not be feasible or may need to be altered due to COVID-19 restrictions.
 Please follow the latest advice put forth by B.C.'s Provincial Health Officer when planning Bike to School Week activities.